★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★

 European Commission

-Engagement with DG NEAR, DG DEVCO, and the European External Action Service (EEAS) on sanctions, civil society space conditionality, and defender protection mechanisms.
+DG NEAR, DG DEVCO, and EEAS on sanctions, civil society conditionality, and protection mechanisms.

 Intergovernmental